-II-2: Impact of Digitization on Music Production, Distribution and Consumption 24 II-3: Cost Changes Triggered by Digital Disintermediation 26 II-4: A Dynamic view of Digital Music Ecology, Units Shipped and Equivalents 28 II-5: Digital Distribution Creates a Market for Freelance Artists 29 II-6: Digital Distribution: The Long Tail at its Best Expands the Available Product on the Market 30 II-7: New Album Titles Released (000) 31 II-8: Real Revenue Per Unit Shipped, in the CD and Digital Eras (2012 \$) 32 II-9: Where do People Learn About and Keep Up-to-date with New Music (% of Respondents) 33 II-10: Respondents Relying on Media for Information about New Music 33 III-1: Pervasive Market Failure of the Music Sector in the 1990s 37 III-2: Payola as Market Failure Flowing from Persistent Imperfections in the Pre-digital Music Market 38 III-3: Four Firm Concentration Ratio in the U.S. Music Sector 40 III-4: Annual Sales of Albums through Distribution Channels 46 III-5: Long-Term Trends in Distribution Channels 46 III-6: Measures of the Quality of New Releases 47 III-7: Declining Quality of Music Content 48 III-8: Willingness to Pay on the Eve of Digital Disintermediation 49 III-9: Cost Breakdown for CDs and Cassettes 49 III-10: Division of Revenue from CDs and Digital Products: Percent of Wholesale Cost 50 IV-1: Revenue/Cost Per Album (or equivalent) Real 2012 Dollars 54 IV-2: The Impact of Digitization on the Cost of Recorded Music 55 IV-3: Shifting Sources of Artist Income: Billions of 2012 Dollars 56 IV-4: Distribution and Sources of Musician Income 58 IV-5: Attitudes Toward the Impact of the Internet on Careers 59 IV-6: The Price Fixing, Tight Music Oligopoly in the Late 1990s 60 IV-7: Digital Technology Lowers Cost 61 IV-8: Digital Technology Undermines Market Power of the Oligopoly 62 IV-9: Digital Disintermediation Lowers cost, Undermines Market Power and Shifts Demand 62 IV-10: Unauthorized File Sharing has Little Impact in the Digital Market 64 V-1: Results of Studies Testing the Hypothesis that Piracy Had a Dramatic Impact on the Performance of the Music 68 V-2: Factors (other than Piracy) Underlying Sales Movement in the Transition to the Digital Era 70 V-3: Price Points for Different Album Technologies 72
+II-4: A Dynamic View of the Digital Music Ecology, Units Shipped and Equivalents 28 II-5: Digital Distribution Creates a Market for Freelance Artists 29 II-6: Digital Distribution: The Long Tail at its Best Expands the Available Product on the Market 30 II-7: New Album Titles Released 31 II-8: Real Revenue per Unit Shipped, in the CD and Digital Eras 32 II-9: Where do People Learn About and Keep Up-to-date with New Music 33 II-10: Respondents Relying on Media for Information about New Music 33 III-1: Pervasive Market Failure of the Music Sector in the 1990s 37 III-2: Payola as Market Failure Flowing from Persistent Imperfections in the Pre-digital Music Market 38 III-3: Four Firm Concentration Ratio in the U.S. Music Sector 40 III-4: Annual Sales of Albums through Distribution Channels 46 III-5: Long-Term Trends in Distribution Channels 46 III-6: Measures of the Quality of New Releases 47 III-7: Declining Quality of Music Content 48 III-8: Willingness to Pay on the Eve of Digital Disintermediation 49 III-9: Cost Breakdown for CDs and Cassettes 49 III-10: Division of Revenue from CDs and Digital Products 50 IV-1: Revenue/Cost Per Album (or equivalent) Real 2012 Dollars 54 IV-2: The Impact of Digitization on the Cost of Recorded Music 55 IV-3: Shifting Sources of Artist Income 56 IV-4: Distribution and Sources of Musician Income 58 IV-5: Attitudes Toward the Impact of the Internet on Careers 59 IV-6: The Price Fixing, Tight Music Oligopoly in the Late 1990s 60 IV-7: Digital Technology Lowers Cost 61 IV-8: Digital Technology Undermines Market Power of the Oligopoly 61 IV-9: Digital Disintermediation Lowers cost, Undermines Market Power and Shifts Demand 61 IV-10: Unauthorized File Sharing has Little Impact in the Digital Market 63 V-1: Results of Studies Testing the Hypothesis that Piracy Had a Dramatic Impact on the Performance of the Music Sector 67 V-2: Factors (other than Piracy) Underlying Sales Movement in the Transition to the Digital Era 69 V-3: Price Points for Different Album Technologies 71 V-4: Factors that Affect Piracy v.
+Purchase 72 V-5: The Small Impact of Piracy on Music Spending: Time Spent Listening v.
+Music spend 74 V-6: Digital Downloading Activity (% of Internet Users) 74

-V-4: Factors that Affect Piracy v.
-Purchase 73 V-5: The Small Impact of Piracy on Music Spending: Time Spent Listening v.
-Music spend 75 V-6: Digital Downloading Activity (% of Internet Users) 75 VI-1: Describing Market Structures 80 VI-2: Music Market Concentration: 2012 HHI 81 VI-3: Mechanical License Cost at Various Proposed Rates 84 VI-4: The Cycle of Failure in Rate Setting for Webcasting of Music 89
+/I-1: Describing Market Structures 79 VI-2: Music Market Concentration: 2012 HHI 80 VI-3: Mechanical License Cost at Various Proposed Rates 82 VI-4: The Cycle of Failure in Rate Setting for Webcasting of Music 88